-- 1. Loosen the two thumbscrews (#6-32) that secure the side cover to the chassis. - 2.
+- 1. Slide the release latch downwards to release the side cover from the chassis. - 2.
 Slide the side cover outwards, towards the rear of the computer, and lift the side cover away from the chassis. - 3.
-Place the computer on its side with the side-cover opening facing up. - i) NOTE: This step applies only if you are replacing any component other than the front bezel.
+Place the computer on its side with the side-cover opening facing up. - i NOTE: This step applies only if you are replacing any component other than the front bezel.